-This publication presents facts and figures representing the State of Black Houston Now.
+This publication presents facts and figures that reflect the State of Black Houston Now.
 It is designed to serve as a resource for the community and community based organizations.
-It presents a snapshot as an introduction to the analysis and problem solving that will be forthcoming.
+It presents an introduction to the analysis and problem solving that will be forthcoming.
 We recognize that statistics may say different things to different people and this publication reports the statistics without analysis or editorializing.
 That will come later.